LeonardHolter/Valentine-pip3-package/README.md

-# Ask a girl to be your valentine with a pip3 package installation 📦
+# Ask a person to be your valentine with a pip3 package installation 📦

 > *"A utility package for system maintenance tasks"* — or so it seems...